-- Bring original immigration documents when you meet with the Enrolment Officer.
+- Bring original immigration documents and your passport when you meet with the Enrolment Officer.
 They will be photocopied and returned to you on the same day.

 - Attend International student orientation and work with staff to understand each item on the orientation checklist.